Social Studies

 Prereq | - |

-This course provides practical information and problem-solving opportunities regarding the law.
-Students develop both knowledge of the law and skills necessary for survival in our law based society.
+Civil and Criminal Law provides practical information and problem-solving opportunities regarding the law.
+Students develop both knowledge of the law and skills necessary for survival in our law-based society.
 Students engage in active learning experiences such as mock trials, moot courts, role play, case studies, simulations and small group exercises.
-Students explore the definition of law, citizen rights and responsibilities under the law, learn methods of dispute resolution, as well as identify and analyze public issues.
-Exploration of legal careers will be a theme throughout the course.
+Students explore the definition of law, citizen rights and responsibilities under the law, learn methods of dispute resolution, and how to identify and analyze public issues.
+Exploration of legal careers will be a theme woven throughout the course.

 Regents prep courses